Nwebb03/CS450StockPrediction/README.md

 This project is built using Python programming language and relies on the matplotlib library for visualization.

+- matplotlib usage is commented out and was used to generate histograms to illustrate the average number of guesses and the letter usage distribution for testing purposes.
+It is not necessary for the game.

 ## Contents:

 - wordleGame.py - Manages the Wordle game, including initializing game instances, filling word lists, setting hidden words, and playing the game.